mortazavilab/TALON/README.md

 5. read_length
 6. fraction_aligned
 7. identity
-This is useful for tracking why a particular read was or was not included in the TALON analysis.

 The second output file (suffix 'read_annot.tsv') appears at the very end of the run and contains a line for every read that was successfully annotated.
 The columns are as follows:
 1. Name of individual read